(BRIEF EDIT, JULY 2015: I am 22 years old and I wrote this when I was 14 and it is the most embarrassing piece of "work" on my profile yet. Guaghhh.)

 Another reason I was slow with writing this was because I wondered if it was too weird, if people would think freaky things of me for posting it.
 Now I laugh at myself for ever thinking that.
 Straight characters are made into gay prostitutes in fanfiction.
 My ideas aren't that weird, and if you think they are, browse the fanfiction archives for thirty seconds and find out.
+I wanted to see something like this and couldn't find it, so I'm writing it.

 Oh, also, the humanoid race felis is pronounced FEE-liss.
 Not any other way you might be thinking.